helyOSFramework/helyos_core/scripts/README.md

 # helyOS Core Installation and Management Scripts

-This directory contains scripts to help install **helyOS Core** on a bare Linux-compatible system without Docker.
+This directory contains scripts to help install **helyOS Core** on a bare Debian-compatible system without Docker.
 These steps have been tested on **Ubuntu 20.04.6 LTS**.

 ## 1. Installation